nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Delete a book given an index in the book list.

-Format: `deleteBook BOOK_INDEX`
+Format: `deleteBook BOOK_INDEX [-f]`

 * Deletes the book at the specified BOOK_INDEX.
 * The index refers to the index number shown in the displayed book list.
-* The index must be a positive integer 1, 2, 3, …​
+* The index must be a positive integer 1, 2, 3, …
+* The `-f` flag is optional and should be included in the case where the book to delete has been borrowed by a person and you would like to return the book while deleting it.
+Else, a warning message will appear when you try to delete the book without the flag.​

 Examples:

 * `listBook` followed by `deleteBook 2` deletes the 2nd book in the user records.
+* `listBook` followed by `deleteBook 3 -f` deletes the 3rd book in the user records and returns it if it is borrowed.

 #### Editing a book : `editBook`